-The purpose of this form and the referral process is to direct the suggestion/complaint to the appropriate office or person so the best solution can be reached.
-Please leave this form in the mailbox of the Academic Dean in the Main Office.
-Thank you.
+the best solution can be reached.
+Please leave this fo o direct the suggestion/complaint to the appropriate office or person so orm in the mailbox of the Academic Dean in the Main Office.
+Thank

+you.

 Date:

-Name:

-Phone:

 Email Address:

-Student ID#: Cohort #:
+Student ID#:

 Nature of Grievance:

 Signature: Date:

-Oignature.
-Date.

 For C Office Use Only

 Referred by:

 Date:

 Referred to:

-Office:

-Notes:

 Resolved by: Date:

 Notes:

 Student Services Follow-up:

 Signature: Date: